QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/README.md

 In this course we will cover these key concepts:

-1. Fundamentals of Azure Search and its capabilities
+1. Fundamentals of Azure Cognitive Search and its capabilities

-1. Microsoft Cognitive Search and its key business scenarios
+1. Knowledge Mininig business scenarios

 1. Building an enrichment data pipeline for search using predefined and custom skillsets: